valor-software/ngx-bootstrap/README.md

 </button>
 ```
 ### Setting up the bootstrap version manually
 Sometimes, your project might contain some library that could interfere with the Bootstrap framework, or you might have a customized version of Bootstrap.
 The consequence is that the process of determining Bootstrap version might fail, which can break the UI.
-In such a case, we can still set the Bootstrap version manually in the boostraping component (i.e. `AppComonent`):
+In such a case, we can still set the Bootstrap version manually in the boostraping component (i.e. `AppComponent`):
 ```
 import { setTheme } from 'ngx-bootstrap/utils';